lamnd09/lamnd09/README.md

 ![visitors](https://visitor-badge.laobi.icu/badge?page_id=lamnd09)

 **Lam Duc Nguyen** is a Blockchain Solution Architect, Senior DevOps Engineer.
-I have worked on Blockchain, IoT and AI/ML systems since 2017.
+I have worked on Blockchain, IoT and AI/ML systems for over 7+ years.

 **In summary:**